DAOmasons/RuleBook/how-to-play/index.md

 # How to Play - Guide to Roles and Responsibilities

-Welcome to the "How to Play" section!
-Here, you'll find comprehensive guides on the various roles within Grant Ships.
-Whether you're a Delegated Arbitrum Voter, a Game Facilitator, a Grantee, or a Grant Ship Operator, this section will help you understand your responsibilities and how to perform them effectively.
+Whether you're a Delegated Arbitrum Voter, a Game Facilitator, a Project Manager, or a Grant Ship Operator, this section will help you understand your responsibilities and how to perform them effectively.

 ## Sections Overview